robinrendle/robinrendle.com/_posts/2013-10-16-the-daydreams-of-a-book-designer.md

 title: The daydreams of a book designer
 date: 2013-10-16 14:09:00 -07:00
 tags:
   - story
-- fiction
+extract:
-extract: She spent her days ordering circles, squares and rectangles of color on a page.
+  She spent her days ordering circles, squares and rectangles of color on a page.
 In her dreams however, in that alternate universe where she might become anything else at a moment’s notice, she believed that similar operations could be performed on breathing, heart-beating patients.
 update:
 city: Nottingham
 country: UK
 ---